 A small county in the West of Ireland is Sligo and it is often left off people’s itinerary.
 But it shouldn’t be.
 If you have not explored Sligo before or are visiting Ireland for the first time and wondering if it is worth adding to your itinerary, you will discover the best things to do in Sligo, Ireland right here to help you decide.

-- Where to stay in Sligo
+- Luxury hotels in Sligo

 *This post contains affiliate links, which may include Amazon affiliate links.
 To read more about affiliate links, please visit my Disclosure Policy page.

 Sligo is a county that I have not begun to explore, having eluded me throughout my life in Ireland.
 But the more I learn and hear about it from friends and family, the more I want to visit it.
 As a small and quiet county in the West of Ireland, Sligo has plenty to offer visitors, whether they are native to Ireland or not.
 In this post, I help you uncover 10 amazing things to do in County Sligo that will soon have you heading west!

 You need not be wondering what to do in Sligo with this list of ideas.
 Whether you prefer history, nature, or even poetry, there is something on here for every type of traveller.
 Discover my pick of the top ten things to do in Sligo below.

 As the county town, Sligo is also the biggest and when it comes to Sligo tourist attractions, there are a few in the town worth noting.
 If you are looking for things to do in Sligo town, one of the most popular places to visit is Sligo Abbey (pictured).
 Built in the 13th century, this Dominican Friary had to be rebuilt in the 15th century after a fire.
 Although mostly a ruin, there are carvings, sculptures, a well-preserved cloister, and a high altar to view.
 Find more information here.